smaharj1/Nora-Android/README.md

 #Nora
+##Best hack using MongoDB and Second best hack using CapitalOne's Nessie.

 Let Nora help you manage your ultimate wish list.
 Just snap a picture of something and send it to her.
 She'll keep track of it, find it online, and compare it against your bank account.